icmx/angular-guides/docs/en/creating-angular-components-library.md

 # Creating Angular Components Library

-> *How to create an Angular 2+ components libray, including library project by itself and demo application for visual testing purpose.*
+> *How to create an Angular 2+ components library, including library project by itself and demo application for visual testing purpose.*

 ## Boilerplate preparation